 The workout calendar program has 8 weeks of different videos.
 Each day you log in, click the date, and are linked a warm up, main workout, and cool down.
 There are also commonly extra credit videos if you need a little extra burn.
 The variety keeps things from getting boring, and unlike some programs such as P90X, the videos are all around 30 minutes long.
 This all made it easy for me, as a mother of four, to actually complete the program, which is a huge bonus.

 The instructors are also not super annoying and are easy to relate to.
 It feels like they are struggling with you, which I suppose is a personal opinion, but if you’ve ever tried to complete a workout program where the instructor drives you nuts, personality counts.

 What I don’t like about Fitness Blender:

 When I first started Fitness Blender, and wrote this review, there was no way to pause or reschedule a workout in your calendar, so if you missed a day, you just had to either skip it, or remember your calendar is a day behind.
 I suppose that was a small qualm really, but was sort of obnoxious being the whole point of paying $6-$15 for a program was the ease of just clicking the date and doing the video for that day.
 However, sometime in late 2017 they revamped their website, and I had to edit this post.
 Now you can pause and reschedule a workout, which eliminates the only thing I didn’t like about the site.

 Did Fitness Blender work?

 I suppose that’s the biggest question.
 Below is my weight chart from before and after (as you can see I was working on postpartum weight loss).
 I included a bit before the program to show the weight-loss rate change.
 You can see I was slowly dropping weight before the program, and went back to a similar rate when I stopped.
 I lost 7 lbs total in 8 weeks.

 I also shed 3 inches off my waist.
 It was a noticeable difference.
-I was not dieting.
-I did not do extra workouts.
+I was not dieting, and didn’t do extra workouts.